Skip to main content

 We know children aren't the only ones who need a bit of help when it comes to adjusting to a new community and culture.
 That's why we also provide adult EAL classes in the daytime and evening at various locations throughout River East Transcona.
 Adults who wish to take classes at any of these locations must be referred there by the Winnipeg English Language Assessment and Referral Centre (WELARC).

 Classes are offered at no cost to participants.
-There is free care for newcomer children ages 19 months to 6 years at some daytime EAL classes.
+There is free care for newcomer children ages 19 months to six years at some daytime EAL classes.
 The program is funded by Immigration, Refugees and Citizenship Canada.
 For more information about Adult EAL classes, call 204.667.6193, ext.
 3042.

 immig-canada.886801332.jpg